 Warm welcome in Portsmouth!

-After the friendly treatment in St Malo by the French Immigration Officer, my treatment by the Portsmouth Immigration Officer was a rude awakening!
+After the friendly treatment in St Malo by the French Immigration Officer, my treatment by the Portsmouth Immigration Officer is a rude awakening!

-The Officer put me through the 3rd Degree asking all sorts of questions for about 15 minutes, going through every page of my passport, and writing a very long spiel on the back of my entry card.
-This was not good.
+The Officer puts me through the 3rd Degree asking all sorts of questions for about 15 minutes.
+Checking through every page of my passport and writing a very long spiel on the back of my entry card, this is not good.

-I explained my Italian Citizenship saga and that we were volunteering in Thailand and needed to apply for a visa, but he wouldn’t listen.
-I offered all my paperwork as proof, even my Letter of Offer for volunteering, but he declined to look at anything.
+I explain my Italian citizenship saga, also that we’re volunteering in Thailand and need to apply for this visa, but he won’t listen.
+I offer all my paperwork as evidence that I’m not rorting the UK, even my Letter of Offer for volunteering, but he declines to look at anything.

 As Wales is the closest embassy to Somerset for a Thailand Volunteer Visa, need to apply as soon as possible as I’m not sure how long the visa takes to process.